 During the financial year, the Company issued general insurance to individuals and businesses.
-The major classes of general insurance written by the Company include motor, fire, workmen compensation, personal accident, travel,
+The major classes of general insurance written by the Company include motor, fire, workmen compensation, personal accident, travel, marine hull, energy & aviation.

 Reinsurance contracts are those contracts held by the Company under which it transfers significant insurance risk related to underlying insurance contracts.